 - Wash any items that may be of interest to quarantine. (i. e. mowers, garden tools, golf equipment, bicycles, etc.)

 Dangerous Goods Checklist

-The following classified goods are dangerous items.
-They are not acceptable for package.
+The following classified goods are hazardous items.
+They are not acceptable for a package.

 - Checklist Removal Relocation Notes